The Claret Comes of Age

 (Our Claret-first vineyard rows of Cabernet Sauvignon on Red Mountain in Benton City, WA)

-In 2008, we re-dedicated our commitment to making world-class wine, and our Claret was front and center in these discussions.
-The question became, how could we elevate the Claret into its next level of quality?
+In 2008, we re-dedicated our commitment to making world-class wine, and the Claret was front and center in these discussions.
+Our central question was: how could we elevate the Claret into its next level of quality?
 The answers were evident: improve the vineyard sources and upgrade the winemaking facility.

 We started with the vineyards and began to source grapes that were Claret-first.
 This decision meant that we weren’t just making a wine with second-class grapes, but were actively crafting a wine that had a character of its own.
-And, after a few vintages of growing pains, starting in 2010, the Claret began to settle into its own.
+In 2008, during the economic downtown, we seized on the opportunity to secure grapes from many of the most storied vineyards in Washington State.
+It was a gamble, but one we hoped would pay off down the road.
+And, after a few vintages of growing pains, starting in 2010, the Claret began to settle into its own with these new "Claret-first" vineyard sources.

-The renewed vineyard dedication paid off, the critics took notice, and the wine scores for Matthews’ Claret began to follow: 92 pts in 2009.
-92 pts in 2010.
-90 pts in 2011.
-92 pts in 2012.
-93 pts in 2013.
-Our fans also took notice too, and began to make Claret a staple in their cellars, in addition to their dinner table.
+Critics took notice, and the wine scores for the Matthews Claret began to follow: 2009: 91pts.
+2010: 92pts.
+2011: 90 pts.
+2012: 92pts.
+2013: 93 pts.
+Our fans also took notice, and began to make Claret a staple in their cellars, in addition to their dinner table.
 This quality improvement is a testament to the skill of our winemaker, Aryn Morell, but also to the dedication of our vineyard managers and their teams as well.

 As mentioned, all of these efforts culminated in a Wine Spectator Top 100 award last year - a wonderful stamp of approval on all the many changes.
 But, there was one additional improvement we could make to enhance the Claret: our winemaking facility.

-In 2014, we moved into a new winemaking facility in Walla Walla and the 2014 vintage of Claret is the first Claret fully made in our new facility.
-Pictured above, you can see the difference in equipment, hand-sorting, fermentation tanks, and storage.
+In 2014, we moved into a custom winemaking facility designed by our winemaker Aryn, and the 2014 vintage of Claret is the first Claret fully made in this new facility.
+Pictured in the above photo, you can see the difference in equipment, hand-sorting, fermentation tanks, and storage.
 From the conical concrete tanks to the Pellenc de-stemmer and the temperature-controlled area where our Claret barrels are able to age at the right temperature, the Walla Walla facility is superior in every way.

 We take a tremendous amount of pride in making a wine that is distinctly Washington, yet is enjoyed all over the country.
 Here’s how Aryn sees the new winemaking facility and its impact on the 2014 Claret: